-Update: The LRV transposition wasn't possible.
-I want to undergo another surgery, a renal autotransplantation, in the US.
+Update May19: The LRV transposition wasn't possible.
+I need to undergo another surgery, a renal autotransplantation, in the US.
 This method has been successful for many patients suffering from NCS/LPHS even with former other surgeries.

 Of course, a further surgery wouldn't be without risk.
 But I just want to have a normal life again, a life without pain.

 Update July19: In summer 19, an aneurysm at the transposed SMA was found and needed another open surgery.
 It removed the pressure on my left renal vein and I had relief from symptoms for the next two months.
 Unfortunately, the pain returned in November and the situation for worse very quickly.
 After more testings and hospital stays I got the confirmation that the only treatment option lies in the elimination of Nutcracker/LPHS.
 Hence, I will need to undergo renal autotransplantation on July, 9 at same hospital as last year.
 It won't be without risk due to the past surgeries, but I am very hopeful.
 The past months I had to struggle through horrific pain and nausea every single day.

 Thank you for everything.